OmarEl-Habashy/fawry-ecommerce-system/README.md

 └── Main.java
 ```

-## Quick Note
+## Getting Started

+1. Clone the repository
--> Make sure you place the `products.csv` file in the project root directory
+2. Place the `products.csv` file in the project root directory
+3. Compile and run the `Main.java` file
+4. Follow the interactive menu to explore the application features

 ## Main Menu